klauberfreitas/POC-PetCare/README.md

 * Splash screen
 * Home
-* Map that consists off a .PNG
+* WorldMap that consists of a .PNG

 ## Pre-requisits